hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 	w.Header().Set("Content-Type", "application/json")
 	//Content types also known as MIME type or media types are a two part identifier for file formats.
 	// The HTTP header Content-Type is responsible for telling the HTTP client or server what type of data is being sent.
 	// To specify the content types of the request body and output, use the Content-Type and Accept headers.
-Indicates that the request body format is JSON. var books []Book
+	//Indicates that the request body format is JSON. var books []Book
 	collection := client.Database("booksmanagement").Collection("books")
 	cursor, _ := collection.Find(ctx, bson.M{})